Skip to main content

 Sunset Key

-Sunset Key Cottages and oceanic view in Key West.
+Sunset Key Cottages in Key West.

-Even with the miles of stunning coastline, The Florida Keys are not known for their Caribbean-style, soft sand beaches.
-For a rare beach experience in Key West, book a day pass to Sunset Key, just a seven-minute boat ride across from Mallory Square.
 The tiny island is home to one of Florida’s most exclusive hotels and a limited number of non-guests are allowed to relax on its private, flour-soft beach each day.
-After sunset, head to Latitudes – the hotel’s beachfront restaurant, routinely ranked about the best and most romantic in Key West.
+After sunset, head to Latitudes — the hotel’s beachfront restaurant, routinely ranked about the best and most romantic in Key West.

-Visit Sunset Key
+Visit the Key

 Key West Cemetery

-Sign at historic Key West Cemetery.
+Sign at historic Key West Cemetery

 Nestled into Old Town, the Key West Cemetery is a microcosm of local history.
 Established in 1847, the 19-acre cemetery is the final resting place for locals from all walks of life, from mariners to cigar makers to millionaires.
 Maps of the cemetery are available from the Sexton’s Office for self-guided tours, and the Historic Florida Keys Foundation also offers walking tours twice a week.
 Of course, with a reputation as one of the most haunted places in town, the storied cemetery is also one of the stops showcased on the Ghosts & Gravestones Tour of Key West.